dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 The goal of this phase is to create the first migration and apply it to SQL Server LocalDB.
 Once completed, the `LandOpportunities` table should exist in the database.

+## Phase 12 — Create Land Opportunity Command

+In this phase, we created the first real Application-layer use case: `CreateLandOpportunityCommand`.

+This is the first time the system performs a meaningful business action.
+A user wants to create a new land opportunity, and the Application layer now has a command that represents that intention.

+We added a DTO called `LandOpportunityDto`.
+This is the response shape returned to the API or frontend.
+We do not return the domain entity directly because DTOs give us better control over what the outside world sees.

+We created `CreateLandOpportunityCommand`, which contains the input fields needed to create a land opportunity.
+We also created `CreateLandOpportunityCommandValidator` using FluentValidation.
+This ensures required fields are present and values such as land size and asking price are sensible.

+We introduced `IApplicationDbContext` so the Application layer can work with Land opportunities without directly referencing Infrastructure.
+Infrastructure implements this interface through `ApplicationDbContext`.

+Finally, the command handler creates a `LandOpportunity`, sets its default status to `Identified`, fills audit fields, saves the record, and returns a DTO.

+This phase introduces the first complete CQRS command flow.

+## Architecture Correction — Remove EF Core from Application Layer

+During Phase 12, we noticed an important Clean Architecture issue.
+The first version of `IApplicationDbContext` exposed `DbSet<LandOpportunity>`, which meant the Application layer had to reference Entity Framework Core.
+That is not ideal because EF Core is an Infrastructure concern.

+We corrected the design by removing `IApplicationDbContext` and replacing it with a business-focused repository abstraction: `ILandOpportunityRepository`.
+This interface lives in the Application layer but does not mention EF Core, SQL Server, or `DbSet`.
+It only describes the operations the application needs, such as adding a land opportunity or retrieving one by id.

+Infrastructure now implements this repository using EF Core inside `LandOpportunityRepository`.
+This keeps EF Core where it belongs: inside the Infrastructure project.

+The command handler now depends on `ILandOpportunityRepository` and `IUnitOfWork`, not on `ApplicationDbContext` or `DbSet`.

+This is a stronger Clean Architecture design and teaches an important principle: Application should depend on business abstractions, not infrastructure technology.